 Here are some tips to help you find a clean Chinese toilet:

 - Star Ratings: Many public restrooms in tourist destinations like the Forbidden City have star rankings outside them.
 In these areas, I’d try to wait until you see a 4-star bathroom or ask your tour guide if they know where one is, since that will be the cleanest bathroom.

-- Find “Smart” Toilets: Since 2015, China has been undergoing a “toilet revolution” where many public toilets have facial scanning technology to disperse paper, have WiFi (although there are easier ways to find public WiFi in China), and even show metrics on how long a stall has been occupied!
+- Find “Smart” Toilets: For the past decade, China has been undergoing a “toilet revolution” where many public toilets have facial scanning technology to disperse paper, have WiFi (although there are easier ways to find public WiFi in China), and even show metrics on how long a stall has been occupied!
 So keep your eyes peeled to see if you can find one of these “smart toilets” when traveling to any major tier-1 city in China.

 - Crash a Fancy Hotel: One of my top travel hacks for finding a clean toilet in China is to always go into a fancy hotel.
 As a foreign tourist, no one will question why you are there and you’re almost guaranteed to find a clean, Western toilet!

 These tips only apply to public toilets in big cities though.
 Again, when venturing out to local towns or the countryside, prepare yourself for some primitive and unsanitary toilets.

 Generally speaking, you’ll shouldn’t have problems determining which one is the men’s or women’s room as they are usually marked with the standard graphic indicating a man or woman.